As seniors age, their nutritional needs change and often their eating habits change as well.

 There are many reasons why mature adults may not be eating well; some are physical.
 As we age, our sense of smell and taste can diminish causing a loss of satisfaction in eating which leads to poor food choices.
 Gastrointestinal changes such as constipation and gas can lead to the avoidance of healthy foods like fruits and vegetables.
 The loss of teeth or even ill-fitting dentures can turn seniors off to eating the right food.

 As if that wasn’t enough, bad food choices can be caused by lifestyle changes.
 Some seniors can no longer get to the grocery store.
 They may not have any transportation options, or they may be afraid to go to the grocery store because they’re worried they’ll get lost or fall.
 If a spouse recently passed away, they may find it challenging to cook for just one.
-Many seniors face financial issues and may not have enough money to purchase healthy foods.
+Many seniors face financial issues and may not have enough money to purchase good nutrition foods.

 How the Caregivers at TriCounty at Home Help Ensure our Clients Eat Right